RabiiAlaouiLamharzi/HotelManagementSystem/README.md

 **Hotel earning:**

-This function returns all the revenues that the hotel has earned.
+This function returns all the revenues that the hotel has made.

 <img width="478" alt="hotelEarnings" src="https://user-images.githubusercontent.com/103124512/170778968-79936d4e-6556-4464-829a-6836390b7b9a.png">